davidchesnut/sp-dev-docs/docs/general-development/getting-familiar-with-visual-designer-for-workflow-in-sharepoint-designer-2013.md

 ---
-title: Getting familiar with Visual Designer for workflow in SharePoint Designer 2013 ms.prod: SHAREPOINTDESIGNER ms.assetid: ff9b0314-eea1-47e4-87c7-53ed4de98c30
+title: Getting familiar with Visual Designer for workflow in SharePoint Designer 2013 ms.prod: SHAREPOINT ms.assetid: ff9b0314-eea1-47e4-87c7-53ed4de98c30
 ---

 # Getting familiar with Visual Designer for workflow in SharePoint Designer 2013
 Learn the basic features of the Visual Designer in SharePoint Designer 2013.
 ## Overview of the Visual Designer in SharePoint Designer 2013
 <a name="section1"> </a>

 SharePoint Designer 2013 includes a new workflow design surface called Visual Designer.
 You use Visual Designer to develop a workflow by dragging shapes onto the design surface.